 Supervised experience and participation in a group program for infants and toddlers ages birth to 36 months old at the CHC Child Development Studies Center.
 Emphasis is on care giving as curriculum.
 Explores methods and curriculum planning for developmentally appropriate experiences in play, attachment, motor skills, cognition, language, emotional and social growth and development of infants.
-This course may be taken twice for credit.
-(Formerly CD 181.)
+This course may be taken two times.

-244 CHILDREN WITH SPECIAL NEEDS
+244 CHILDREN WITH SPECIAL NEEDS 3 UNITS CSU, AssociateDegreeApplicable Prerequisite: None